alexandreks00/rijksmuseum-assignment/README.md

    - Prioritize critical bug fixes to address reputation issues.
    - Allocate dedicated time for comprehensive testing during sprints.
    - Introduce pair programming to enhance code review and reduce bugs.

+What kind of test strategy and test plan would you use?
 ### Test Strategy and Test Plan:
 1. **Test Strategy:**
    - Implement a combination of manual and automated testing.